temporalio/documentation/docs/java/workflows.md

 There are some things however to think about when writing your Workflows, namely determinism and isolation.
 We summarize these constraints here:

+They shouldn't use any constructs that rely on system time.

 - Do not use any mutable global variables in your Workflow implementations.
 This will assure that multiple Workflow instances are fully isolated.
 - Do not call any non-deterministic functions like non seeded random or UUID.randomUUID() directly from the Workflow code.
 The Temporal SDK provides specific API for calling non-deterministic code in your Workflows, which we will show later on in this document.
 - Perform all IO operations and calls to third-party services on Activities and not Workflows, as they are usually non-deterministic in nature.
-- Do not use any standard Java constructs when dealing with time.
+- Do not use any programming language constructs that rely on system time.
 For example, only use `Workflow.currentTimeMillis()` to get the current time inside a Workflow.
 - Do not use native Java `Thread` or any other multi-threaded classes like `ThreadPoolExecutor`.
 Use `Async.function` or `Async.procedure`, provided by the Temporal SDK, to execute code asynchronously.
 - Don't use any synchronization, locks, and other standard Java blocking concurrency-related classes besides those provided